magi-web/DbToolsBundle/docs/content/console.md

 ### Anonymizer mapping

-Anonymizer tables and columns cannot be configured via command line options since they necessitate a more complex configuration representation.
-In order to use the standalone CLI for anonymizing, you are required to create a mapping configuration file.
+Anonymizer tables and columns cannot be configured via command line options since they require a more complex configuration.
+In order to use the standalone CLI for anonymizing, you need to provide a mapping configuration file.

 File structure is the same as the documented YAML anonymization configuration file which can be used as-is.